MY TEXAS VOTES

 • If you are physically unable to enter the polling place, you have the right to vote curbside.

-• You can ask an election worker to bring you a ballot or voting machine (depending on what is in use at your polling place) to the entrance of the polling place or to a car parked at the curbside.
+• You can ask an election worker to bring you a ballot or voting machine (depending on what is in use at your polling place) to the entrance of the polling place or to a car parked at the designated curbside voting area.

 • If no one comes out to allow you to curbside vote, please call 844-TX-VOTES and we can assist you.